It Takes A Village

-The City of Monroe, Oregon is located in the mid-Willamette Valley with a population of 621 and counting.
-The Monroe community is midway between Corvallis and Oregon State University to the north and Eugene with the University of Oregon to the south.
-This unique and strategic location offers very diverse opportunities including hiking and mountain biking, fishing on the Alsea River, Division I sports at both Oregon State University and the University of Oregon, or wine tasting at local wineries.
+There is more than meets the eye with the City of Monroe, Oregon.
+It is located in the mid-Willamette Valley, midway between Corvallis and Oregon State University to the north and Eugene with the University of Oregon to the south.
+This unique and strategic location offers very diverse opportunities including hiking and mountain biking, fishing, Division I sports at both Oregon State University and the University of Oregon, or wine tasting at local wineries.

 The City’s commercial district includes a variety of businesses, as well as the South Benton County Historical Museum.
-The Police Station, City Hall and Fire Station are located on Commercial Street.
+The City Hall and Fire Station are located on Commercial Street.

-The eventual City of Monroe began with White’s Mill in 1852.
+The eventual City of Monroe began with White’s Mill in 1852 and later incorporated in 1914.
 The town of Monroe was formed in 1857 when the nearby Starr Point settlement combined with White’s Mill.
-The combined settlement quickly became a nexus for river steamboat traffic to both supply a burgeoning economy and transport lumber, grain and produce north to towns along the Willamette River.
-It was one of largest cities in Oregon for many years and led to its incorporation in 1914.
+The combined settlement quickly became a nexus for commercial river traffic to both supply a burgeoning economy and transport lumber, grain and produce north to towns along the Willamette River.
 At one point, Monroe had 5 gas stations, 4 grocers, 3 automobile dealers, a pool hall, a hotel, and several restaurants.

 The communities of South Benton County have experienced a long history of consolidation of services and resources.
 Historically, Alpine, Bellfountain, and Irish Bend each had a post office, gas station, school district, and market.
 The schools in each of these communities were K-8th grade with students all coming together to attend high school at what was then called Monroe United High School.